 - The potential consequences of late night snacking

-Why Do Teens Eat Late Night Snacks?
+Why Do Teens Eat Late at Night?

 The second reason is that teens may not be eating enough during the day.
 It’s not uncommon for teens to skip breakfast, light-load on lunch (especially girls), which can encourage hunger later in the day.
 And, hence, late night snacking.